 Most of you know the routine, but again, here’s the rundown.

 Note: SJO is constantly changing and updating to make things easier.
 In a lot of areas, they’ve succeeded beautifully.
-This list is accurate as of January, 2023.

 After you’ve checked your bags and have your boarding pass, it’s time to head to security and your gate.
 Head towards the opposite end of the ticket counters (towards all gates).
 You will be going through two sets of security before you can get to your gate.